mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

 To use `keepalived` control plane load balancing:

 - Identify and reserve an unused virtual IP (VIP) address from your networking infrastructure.
-During the installation, the Konvoy installer will check if the designated IP isn't pingable, i.e if it is free for using as a Keepalived's VIP.
+During the installation, the Konvoy installer will check if the designated IP is not pingable, i.e if it is free for using as a Keepalived's VIP.

 - Configure your networking infrastructure so that the reserved virtual IP address is reachable:
   - from all hosts specified in the inventory file.